ZahraaDk/Airbnb-Full-Stack-Data-Analysis-Project/README.md

 ## Backend

-1. ETL Pipeline: Using Python and pandas, raw data is extracted, transformed into a usable format and loaded into PostgreSQL database.
+1. ETL Pipeline: Using Python and pandas, raw data is extracted from online resources that are frequently updated, transformed into a usable format and loaded into PostgreSQL database, with the focus on data that aids my analysis.
 2. Database: Schema Design - Indexing - Data Integrity - Backup & Recovery.
+3. Data Quality Assurance: Using pandas, data validation and cleaning steps are implemeted in my ETL pipeline.
+Ensuring that the data extracted and transformed is accurate and consistent.
+4. Logging and Monitoring: Logging and monitoring of the ETL pipeline is implemented to track its performance, identify issues, and ensure that it runs smoothly.
-3. Sentiment Analysis: Applying sentiment analysis in the ETL process to extract sentiment from the reviews.
+5. Sentiment Analysis: Sentiment analysis is applied in the ETL process to extract sentiment from the reviews.

 <br>